chaturec/chaturbate-recorder-and-downloader/README.md

 After our company is established, you'll be able to choose whether to buy the software.

+## ChatuRec Getting Started

+This guide will walk you through the steps to start your first recording session.

+**Instructions**

+1. **Set Your Preferences:** Click on "Preferences" to customize your recording settings.
+Specify your preferred Downloads folder for storing recordings.

+2. **Add Performers:** Add an unlimited number of webcam performers to your recording list.
+Simply include your favorite models to capture their live streams.

+3. **Activate Automatic Recording:** By default, all recordings are paused.
+To start recording automatically, enable the "Automatically Record" feature for selected performers.

+4. **Automatic Status Retrieval:** Our software automatically retrieves the online/offline status of performers.
+Once they're online, recording will begin automatically.

+5. **Monitor Download Speed:** Keep track of your download speed to ensure optimal performance.
+Avoid overloading your internet connection with too many concurrent recordings.

+6. **Sit Back and Enjoy:** With everything set up, relax and enjoy your recordings.
+Our software ensures you never miss a moment of your favorite webcam shows.

 ## ChatuRec Supported Websites

 https://chaturbate.com